jundalisay/spblist/content/en/research/sarkar/travels/appendix-2.md

 Economic planning should be de-centralized as far as is practical.

-The most important planning is on the lowest level—the block level, i.e. an area having about 100,000 people, having similar cultural and ecological concerns.
-Lower levels should be coordinated by higher levels, for example, blocks by states, states by regions, and regions by nations.
+The block level is the lowest level.
+It has an area with around 100,000 people, having similar cultural and ecological concerns.

+The most important planning is the lowest level.
+These should be coordinated by higher levels, for example:
+- blocks by states
+- states by regions
+- regions by nations

 Coordination represents concerns of trade, transport, communications, etc.

 The basis of boundaries between governing areas should gradually change from historical or political bias, to economic, ecological and cultural factors.

 All levels of planning should follow certain economic principles including the following:

-- Everyone must be guaranteed the purchasing capacity for their minimal necessities including food, shelter, clothing, medical care and education.
+1. Everyone must be guaranteed the purchasing capacity for their minimal necessities including food, shelter, clothing, medical care and education.

-- Opportunities for employment must be provided to all.
+Opportunities for employment must be provided to all.

-- There should be a progressive incentive system to encourage initiative, creativity and labor.
-Incentives may be given not only in the form of money, but also in kind.
+2. There should be a progressive incentive system to encourage initiative, creativity and labor.

+Incentives may be given in the form of money, or in kind.
-They may include, for example, equipment by which a person can better his performance, improved working facilities, household items, or other immenities.
+- They may include, for example, equipment by which a person can better his performance, improved working facilities, household items, or other immenities.

 Incentives may also be provided through special education, new job possibilities, increased free time, cultural opportunities, recreational facilities, and so on.

-- There may always be a gap between the minimum and maximum economic levels.
+3. There may always be a gap between the minimum and maximum economic levels.

 The economic vitality of a society, however, is judged by the speed of improvement in the minimum standard of living.
 In a healthy society, the gap is gradually diminishing.

-* Improvement in technology is beneficial to mankind when it re¬ sults in neither ecological imbalance nor loss of employment.
+4. Improvement in technology is beneficial to mankind when it results in neither ecological imbalance nor loss of employment.
 Due to improved mechanization, workers should benefit whenever  possible by diminishment of working hours without loss of salary.

-* Ignoring psychological factors at the working place is harmful to both the workers and their output.
-Therefore a portion of the bud¬ get and management time must be allocated to ensure cleanliness, safety, equability, ecological care, and an atmosphere which encourages initiative and creativity.
+5. Ignoring psychological factors at the working place is harmful to both the workers and their output.

+Therefore a portion of the budget and management time must be allocated to ensure cleanliness, safety, equability, ecological care, and an atmosphere which encourages initiative and creativity.

-6) These planning principles should be implemented within the framework of self-sufficient economic zones .
+6. These planning principles should be implemented within the framework of self-sufficient economic zones.

 These zones may be created by blocks and regions joining together on the basis of economic potentiality, ethnic similarity, and environmental features.

 When the local people are directly working for their zone's economic well-being and self-sufficiency, then they become highly motivated.